quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
-The goal here is to ensure that packets sent on different paths cannot be correlated.
+The goal is to ensure that packets sent on different paths cannot be correlated.
 To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.